 Love dry shampoo?
 Well it might be thinning out your hair!

-What’s the best way to wash your hair?
+Do you know how to wash your hair properly?
 Well…not with dry shampoo (as we recently learned).
-After all, there’s no doubt that washing your hair everyday is a sign of good hygiene.
+After all, there’s no doubt that washing your hair every day is a sign of good hygiene.
 But sometimes after a hard day at work, your hair might feel dirty and oily.
 So what do you reach out for?
 Your trusted dry shampoo.
 A few spritz along your roots and your hair instantly feels refreshed and clean.

 Ever since we discovered dry shampoo, it has been a steady staple in our beauty kits.
 We keep one at home to be used for lazy days, one in our purse for emergencies, and even one on our office desk for a quick hair refresher before going out on a date.